dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 the scenario.

-It’s funny, that for all the work which we went to to set up those ASW stations, they never detected a single sub!
+It’s funny, that for all the work which we went to to set up those ASW stations, they never detected a single sub\!
 I had been expecting a surge of old diesels and Echoes and Novembers to hunt down, but that never happened.

 Munitions constraints were an issue in the early game, when low AAM stocks forced me to put many of my forward deployed fighters onto ferry